 Non-residential collectors may intersect with both local residential and mixed-use streets, residential and major collectors, and arterial streets.
-There should be no residential frontage permitted along this classification of street.
+There should be no residential vehicular access along this classification of street.
 Driveway access to commercial, industrial or mixed-use developments is permitted.
-See Figure 3.1 for Intersection Spacing and Section 3.2.5 for access criteria.
+See Figure 3.1 for Intersection Spacing and Section 3.1.5 for access criteria.